balena/ecdh-curve25519-java/README.md

 # ecdh-curve25519-java

 This is a custom Diffie-Hellman key pair generator and a key agreement for the Curve25519 algorithm from Dan Bernstein, implemented as a Java Cryptography Extension (JCE).

-The Java version of the Curve25519 algorithm used in this implementation is a fork of https://github.com/trevorbernard/curve25519-java.git, and the algorithms can be accessed directly without access to the JCE registration, as it requires strict signatures and permissions to do so.
+The core of the Curve25519 algorithm is a fork of (trevorbernard/curve25519-java)[https://github.com/trevorbernard/curve25519-java.git].

+The library contains a `KeyPairGenerator` and a `KeyAgreement` class to get access to the algorithms without registering the JCE provider, as it may require strict JAR signatures and system permissions to do so.

 ## Usage